High-Fidelity-Fusion/HiFi-Registration/README.md

 Run `eb init -p python-3.8 hifireg` selecting reasonable options (probably the defaults):
 - On your first run of `eb` you'll need to create AWS credentials.
-  (https://console.aws.amazon.com/iam/home?region=us-west-2#/security_credentials) The credentials need permissions to access Elastic Beanstalk, EC2, and S3.
+  (https://console.aws.amazon.com/iam/home?region=us-west-2#/security_credentials) The credentials need permissions to access Elastic Beanstalk, EC2, WAF, and S3.
 - Choose the default region.

+Change the AllowedHost1 in `waf.config` to the domain you plan to use.

-You may need to run `eb create` again to:
+You may need to run `eb init` again to:
 - Setup SSH...
 - Create a local keypair.

 Run `eb create hifireg-env`.
+(If this fails, don't worry yet.
+It probably is just because of missing env variables, which is coming next.)

 Run `eb status` use CNAME from output to create a CNAME record on your own domain